Who we are.

 The Fulham Society is a registered charity and volunteers contribute their time and skills to preserve and enhance their local heritage and community.
 Societies such as ours are independent, acting entirely for the community benefit and are free of political or commercial influence.
 The Fulham Society is affiliated to the London Forum of Amenity Societies who pass on advice and consultancy documents on matters relating to London Boroughs.

-Vice-Presidents: Lord Carrington, Patrick Ground QC, Greg Hands MP, Andrew Slaughter MP
+Vice-Presidents: Lord Carrington, Ben Coleman MP, Andrew Slaughter MP

 The Executive Committee: